 The simplest distribution channel is through the website, and obviously, where I started.

 A logical place to start was digital moms, who typically end up being both influencers and decision-makers.

 Sell to Visionary Customers

-As face to face selling beyond what I did for Customer Discovery is not going to be scalable, selling is mostly going to be a function of building and testing a few low-hanging paid and free channels.
+As face-to-face selling beyond what I did for Customer Discovery is not going to be scalable, selling will mostly be a function of the building and testing of a few low-hanging paid and free channels.

 Verify Product/Market fit